microsoft/vcpkg-docs/vcpkg/commands/edit.md

 registry can be opened.

 The `--buildtrees` option opens the package's `buildtrees` folder instead of the port's contents.
-The `--all` option also opens the port's related `packages`, and `buildtrees` folders in the same window.
+The `--all` option also opens the port's related `packages` and `buildtrees` folders in the same window.

 By default, vcpkg will search for Visual Studio Code in well-known installation paths.
 Set the `EDITOR` environment variable to specify a text editor program to use.